The Organic Substrate

 So what does this actually require?

-A different starting place.
+A different starting place entirely.
+One that interrogates the substrate rather than reconfigures the surface.
 Not a new model.
 Not a better framework.
-Not another configuration of the same fear basis wearing the language of transformation.
+Nor another configuration of the same fear basis wearing the language of transformation.

 To be very clear, this is not an AI adoption problem.
-Adoption is the wrong frame – a vestige of the model where technology was a tool implemented into a system already decided.
+Adoption is the wrong frame.
+A vestige of the model where technology was a tool implemented into a system already decided.
 A foregone conclusion.
-A given.
 Not to be challenged and interrogated.

-The substrate question is hardly any longer optional.
-No longer a philosophical luxury.
-It is the most immediate strategic question any system – new, old, independent, owned, bureaucratic, or venture – faces right now and for the road ahead.
+The substrate question is no longer optional.
+It is the most immediate strategic question any system faces right now and for the road ahead.
+New, old, independent, owned, bureaucratic, or venture.

 Layers of Conscious Choosing